MyHomeworkSpace/api-server/README.md

 # api-server
-An ultra-experimental high-speed API server, written in Go.
-Should hopefully be faster than the current Node-based solution.
+A high-speed API server, written in Go, faster than the current Node-based solution.